RebelTechnology/OpenWareLab/OWL_Pedal/OWL_Pedal_mkII_Getting_Started.md

 ## Connecting a Footswitch
 A single or dual footswitch pedal can be connected to the Exp input instead of an expression pedal.
 In this case, configure the Expression Pedal mode to `FOOTSWITCH_TS` (single) or `FOOTSWITCH_TRS` (dual with TRS connector).
 The single footswitch controls button B1, while dual controls B1 and B2.

+## Support and Community
+To get updates, patches and to join our online OWL community please visit the website: https://www.rebeltech.org For development documentation, please visit the documentation website: https://www.openwarelab.org/ For support, email us: `info at rebeltech dot org`

+Have a lot of fun!
+Martin Klang and the Rebel Technology team

 ## Default Patches
 Your OWL Pedal mkII comes with a small selection of factory installed patches to get you started.